 |Ocean views never disappoint.|

-With Rasnesh scheduled to arrive at 1 pm, we were surprised when at 12:30 he called, saying he was already in the driveway.
-We need to time our shopping to ensure we get to Helen’s on time to pick up our meat after she returns from lunch and her daily trip to the bank.
+With Rasnesh scheduled to arrive at 1:00 pm, we were surprised when at 12:30 he called, saying he was already in the driveway.
+We need to time our shopping to ensure we get to Helen’s, in ample time to pick up our meat after she returns from lunch and her daily trip to the bank.

-Usually, by 2 pm she’s back, flipping over the “closed” sign to “open” on the door of her tiny shop, Fiji Meats.
-We’ve learned our lesson in arriving too early for her return, having to go back home without meat, paying extra taxi fare for Rasnesh to later pick up our order to deliver to us…the nuances of not having one’s own transportation.
+Usually, by 2:00 pm she’s back, flipping over the “closed” sign to “open” on the door of her tiny shop, Fiji Meats.
+We’ve learned our lesson in arriving too early for her return, having to go back home without meat, resulting in paying extra taxi fare for Ratnesh to later pick up our order to deliver to us, one of the nuances of not having one’s own transportation.

 We asked him to wait a bit while we wrapped up a few things to get ready to head out the door to venture down the uneven path to the driveway on the steep hill where he waits.
 We’re never late.

-Preferring not to leave him sitting there for a half hour, we packed up our shopping bags and put on shoes for the first time in 8 days, the last time we went out.
+Preferring not to leave him sitting there for a half hour, we packed up our shopping bags, putting on our shoes for the first time in eight days, the last time we’d gone out.

-With tropical storms almost everyday and the desire to use the food we had on hand, we decided to shop Friday next week also, only two days before we depart.
+With tropical storms almost daily and the desire to use the food we had on hand, we decided to shop Friday next week also, only two days before we depart.

 We’ll purchase two more roasted chickens for next Friday and Saturday nights, using any leftover salad ingredients or purchase new if necessary and then be on our way.
 We’ve begun the process of winding down.
 Yesterday, I folded all of my clothing in the cupboard which will take two minutes to place inside my solitary clothing suitcase.

 Almost totally out of photos to share and with no particular points of interest we longed to see, we asked Rasnesh if he had time to drive along the beach in the opposite direction we’d traveled to the village each week.